NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ##### 2.2.1.1 MANAGING FEATURES

-SL will only enable features specified via the `Preferences1::featuresToEnable` (assuming they are supported on the user's system).
-For example, to enable only DLSS one can do the following:
+SL will only allow features to be loaded that are specified via the `Preferences1::featuresToEnable` (assuming they are supported on the user's system). ***If this value is empty, no features will be loaded.***  For example, to only allow DLSS to be loaded, one can do the following:

 ```cpp
 Preferences1 pref1;